Prepare for a career to serve the public.

 If you have a passion for bringing restorative justice into the world through your career and relationship with Christ, this just might be the major for you.

 When you study criminal justice at Lancaster Bible College, you’ll gain the value of getting a Christian college education while learning the basic concepts of the legal system from three perspectives: police, courts and corrections.
 Designed to give students an overview of the criminal justice system by broadly studying the different aspects of the law enforcement, judicial and correctional systems, students will graduate prepared to enter the field of criminal justice.
 Plus, through this flexible program that’s created specifically for adults looking to start or complete their degrees, students can choose to study criminal justice completely online, only in class, or even do a combination of both!
-While our traditional undergraduate programs are geared toward 18 to 22 year olds, the accelerated program is designed to meet the needs of adults who juggle their education around an already full schedule.
+While our traditional undergraduate programs are geared toward 18 to 22-year-olds, the accelerated program is designed to meet the needs of adults who juggle their education around an already full schedule.
 Typical undergraduate students spend 45 hours per week for nine months to earn 30 credits.
-Through our accelerated program, we cut that weekly time commitment more than in half – thereby, helping you to achieve your goals even faster than you though possible.
+Through our accelerated program, we cut that weekly time commitment more than in half – thereby, helping you to achieve your goals even faster than you thought possible.

 “Learn to do good, seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause.” – Isaiah 1:17